Why Every Business Needs DMARC

 What is DMARC?

 DMARC stands for Domain-based Message Authentication, Reporting & Conformance.
 It becomes your ultimate layer of email protection, after SPF and DKIM.
 In layman’s terms during email authentication first mail server checks SPF and DKIM authentication, and then DMARC runs alignment of those two protocols.
 According to the policy type (none, quarantine or reject), DMARC decides on what to do with every email, whether to let it to the inbox, quarantine it or reject entirely.

 Business Size Doesn’t Matter

 There is one myth about online scammers.
-It is widely believed that only large businesses, major corporations, and governments fall victim to email phishing and spoofing.
+It is widely believed that only large businesses, major corporations, and governments fall victim to email spoofing and phishing.
 And it feels logical because that’s where the money is.
 However, statistics tell us otherwise: